nortone/restapi/README.md

 Part 1 - Includes code to make simple REST API using MongoDB as persistent data store Part 2 - Includes code to make simple REST API using MongoDB as persistent data store, with user and JWT Authentication

+**Note: make sure to run "npm install" in each of the part dirs to install the required node modules